-A flashing pop-up window is overlaid on the current screen when an active alarm is received.
-The pop-up includes a plain language description in addition to the standard SPN/FMI (Suspect Parameter Number/Failure Mode Indicator) pair defined by the SAE J1939 standard.
+A flashing popup window is overlaid on the current screen when an active alarm is received.
+The popup includes a plain language description in addition to the standard SPN/FMI (Suspect Parameter Number/Failure Mode Indicator) pair defined by the SAE J1939 standard.
 Additionally, if enabled, the beeper sounds as an audible cue.

-In the examples above are alarm list screens showing unacknowledged conditions and acknowledged alarms.
-After acknowledgement, the exit button | \(\bigcap \) becomes active.
+Example alarm message, alarm list screens showing unacknowledged conditions and acknowledged alarms.
+After acknowledgement, the exit button $[\Pi]$ becomes active.